 Seed removal is measured with sunflower seeds placed on plastic trays.
 After 48 h, we count how many seeds have been consumed by animals.

-Within the BELongDead experiment dead wood logs (length 4 m, diameter ca. 30 cm) of 13 tree species were exposed on a total of 30 plots.
+Within the BELongDead experiment deadwood logs (length 4 m, diameter ca. 30 cm) of 13 tree species were exposed on a total of 30 plots.
 Since 2010, the emerging insects from those logs are caught with closed emergence traps.
-This allows us to analyze the role of forest management and tree species on the colonization by deadwood insects.
+This allows us to analyse the role of forest management and tree species on the colonisation by deadwood insects.
 Additionally, we evaluate the role of deadwood insects in the decomposition of the logs in collaboration with other projects.

 - The community of deadwood insects differs in its diversity and composition among logs of different tree species.

 - The diversity of the deadwood insect community is higher on native tree species compared to ‘exotic’ tree species.

 - The diversity of the deadwood insect community is higher in natural forests compared to managed forests.

 - The composition of the deadwood insect community changes during the course of the deadwood decomposition process.